Necryl/second_brain/Current Directive/Current Directive.md

+# Let work be the only thing on your mind
 # Work Push Fight and nothing else, Just work work work
 # work until my bones crack, spare nothing
 # we are going all in